MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/tax-service-how-to-setup-environment-for-mater-data-lookup.md

 1. Set up power platform integration in LCS (Lifecycle Services).
 For more information, see [Microsoft Power Platform integration - Add-ins overview](../../fin-ops-core/dev-itpro/power-platform/add-ins-overview.md).
 2. Set up Dynamics 365 Finance and Dynamics 365 Dataverse.
 For more information, see [Getting the solution](../../fin-ops-core/dev-itpro/power-platform/admin-reference.md#getting-the-solution) and [Authentication and authorization](../../fin-ops-core/dev-itpro/power-platform/admin-reference.md#authentication-and-authorization).
-3. Import the *prerequisite tax service virtual entity solution* from [Tax service virtual entity](https://go.microsoft.com/fwlink/?linkid=2158160).
+3. Import the *Prerequisite tax service virtual entity solution* from the [Tax service virtual entity](https://go.microsoft.com/fwlink/?linkid=2158160).
 4. Set up the Dynamics 365 Regulatory Configuration Service (RCS).
 5. Cntact your Microsoft solution architect to enable flighting of the following features: